-A financial power of attorney is a crucial legal tool for anyone with even modest monetary considerations.
+A financial power of attorney is a crucial estate planning tool for anyone with even modest monetary considerations.
 With a financial power of attorney, you – the principal – name an agent to handle financial and business transactions on your behalf.

 It is a role that requires trust, as agents are often granted fairly wide latitude to handle financial tasks.
 But an agent cannot act with impunity.
 They must act based on your preferences and wishes.
 Some decisions, however, are so notable they are automatically prohibited unless otherwise specified.